johnramal/data_jobs_pak/readme.md

 #### 1. Approach

-In this [notebook](https://github.com/johnramal/data_jobs_pak/blob/main/notebooks/3_detailed_analysis_pak.ipynb), I conducted an in-depth analysis of Pakistan's data job market using the `df_pak.csv` dataset.
+In this [notebook](https://github.com/johnramal/data_jobs_pak/blob/main/notebooks/3_detailed_analysis_pak.ipynb), weconducted an in-depth analysis of Pakistan's data job market using the `df_pak.csv` dataset.
 The focus was on understanding the distribution of job postings across various cities, the types of roles available, and the companies posting these jobs.

 #### 2. Insights